Cabinet Cures

 A condensed san serif typeface was created to fit in the enclosures negative space.
 Today that type has become the brand’s main focal point.
 Wings are a common element found in the brands metal sculptures.
 So it only made since to add graphic wings to print media such as business cards and flyers.

-In Early 2014 Truax Designs reveled the Karbon Kast at the AFRU Gallery in Portland.
+In Early 2014 Truax Designs reveled a new product called Karbon Kast at the AFRU Gallery in Portland.
 It was an instant hit.
 Over 60 items sold on the opening night and a dozen more throughout the week.
 When the event was over Mark and Chris started to produce hundreds of sculptures.
 They were preparing for their next show at the Portland Expo called America’s Largest Christmas Bazaar.

 This event was also a huge success.
 Karbon Kast attracted dozens of new fans and this was when we presented the company logo for the first time.